-A pickup is a type of microphone that is directly attached to the instrument so that it converts the vibrations in the instrument to electricity at the source.
+A pickup is a type of microphone that is directly attached to the instrument so that it converts the air vibrations in the instrument to electricity at the source.
 The term comes from the electric guitar where pickups were initially based on a magnet and coil of wire that generated an electrical signal from the motion of a steel guitar string within the magnetic field of the pickup so the instrument did not need to generate an audible sound - just an electrical signal that could be amplified.

 PiezoBarrel pickups are designed to be attached to wind and brass instruments to pick up the relatively high pressure standing wave inside the instrument near the mouthpiece end.
 This has the benefit of allowing the instrument to be amplified without feedback or interference from other sounds outside the instrument.
 Anything that creates a sound from the instrument also affects the air column inside the instrument.
 For example, a bassoon can be played by sucking on the reed instead of blowing, this sound is faithfully reproduced by the pickup as are percussive effects made with the reed.
 Mutes on a trumpet change the sound of the trumpet and the sound from a PiezoBarrel pickup on the trumpet mouthpiece shank also pick up the difference in the sound.

 Now is the time to fulfill the dream!

 Many thanks to Justin Miller for sharing this COVID safe quartet for one.

 A big thank you to Christopher Mothersole for a demo of how to really play an electric clarinet, and what you can do with a few effects

 Many thanks to Carl Kirby for sharing this inside look at the how he generates his amazing sounds.